greeny277/inductive_logic_programming/doc/notizen.md

 ### Subsumption

-A huge difficulty by finding good hypothesis is the enormous search space that it can exist in.
+A huge difficulty by finding good hypothesis is the enormous size of search space it can exists in.
 Therefore subsumption helps to find some boundaries.

 \begin{definition}
 Subsumption for literals.